wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 1.1.1 =
+* Now we can add the same metabox from CFC on multiple ids
+* Added filter for the arguments passed to the register_taonomy() funtion when creating a Custom Taxonomy. ( "wck_ctc_register_taxonomy_args" )
+* Fixed bug that was executing  shortcodes inside escaped shortcodes [[shortcode]]
+* Fixed problem in CPTC that was setting the 'publicly_queryable' argument as true

 = 1.1.0 =
 * Added filter for the arguments passed to the register_post_type() funtion when creating a Custom Post Type. ( "wck_cptc_register_post_type_args" )
 * Fixed the missing datepicker css 404 error.